 5 Tips to Make Home Maintenance Easier

-Hire Someone to Do It for You
+1 – Hire Someone to Do It for You

 You shouldn’t feel like a failure if you need someone to help you maintain your house.
 If you have a high-powered job that demands your attention, it might not be worth your time to wash the dishes or do laundry, let alone clean the refrigerator coils or muck the gutters.

-It isn’t attainable for everyone, but if you can afford to acquire professional home maintenance services, you might as well go for it.
+Maybe doing all the work yourself doesn’t work.
+But if you can afford to acquire professional home maintenance services, you might as well go for it.
 Your peace of mind is worth more than a heavy wallet.

-Invest in a Home Warranty
+2 – Invest in a Home Warranty

 The best thing we invested in for our home was a home warranty plan.
 I wish we had done it sooner!
 The monthly cost is minimal compared to the expense of having to pay for it without this insurance.
 I can’t express how many times we’ve reaped the benefits of a warranty plan.
 For any homeowner, I believe it’s a must!

-Warranties are absolutely mandatory in older homes, where the electrical, plumbing, appliances, HVAC and other systems are of questionable condition.
+Warranties are absolutely mandatory in older homes, where the electrical, plumbing, appliances, HVAC, and other systems are of questionable condition.
 However, in newer homes, warranties can supplement your insurance, and they certainly take the stress out of home maintenance.

-Make a Home Maintenance Binder
+3 – Make a Home Maintenance Binder

-Make Your Home Easier to Maintain
+4 – Make Your Home Easier to Maintain

-For example, a new-construction condo likely shouldn’t need interior maintenance for years, and the exterior spaces should be covered by the HOA.
+For example, a new construction condo shouldn’t need interior maintenance for years, and the HOA should cover the exterior spaces.
 Conversely, larger, older homes are maintenance nightmares, with expensive surprises lurking in every nook and cranny.

-Clean Your Home as You Go – Home Maintenance At Its Best
+5 – Clean Your Home as You Go – Home Maintenance At Its Best

-This means you can’t let tidying and cleaning tasks stack up – as soon as you are done using a plate, you wash it; as soon as you get out of bed, you make it; as soon as you check the mail, you toss out the junk and pay your bills.
+This means you can’t let tidying and cleaning tasks stack up.
+And as soon as you are done using a plate, you wash it; as soon as you get out of bed, you make it; as soon as you check the mail, you toss out the junk and pay your bills.
 This prevents the looming feeling of maintenance responsibility and keeps your home sparkling clean, to boot.